 I hit the pause button

-After a post about my then-new collection of the mighty girls, I felt the urge to run away from everything I am familiar or comfortable with.
+After a post about my then-new collection of the mighty girls, I felt the urge to run away from everything I am familiar with.

 Next, I dropped off from communication.
 Instagram, messages, internet, and phone calls.

 Depending on your viewpoint, I am either an animal or a subset of the kingdom anamalia.

 Whichever it may be, I thought anyone could benefit from a little sabbatical.

 A few days of rest and incommunicado would be good for me, I knew, as it always has.

 Then, I went about buying fresh vegetables from the market, chores around the house, experimenting new vegan dishes.